Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

-In the typical LFI setting, we cannot directly evaluate the likelihood ratio $\text{LR}(\D; \Theta_0)$, or even the likelihood $\mathcal{L}(\D;\theta)$.
-A simulator-based approach with, for example, \ACORE or \texttt{BFF} can nevertheless lead to hypothesis tests and confidence sets with good frequentist properties.
-We assume we have access to: (i) a ``high-fidelity'' forward simulator, also denoted by $F_\theta$, that can simulate observable data, (ii) a reference distribution $G$, which does not depend on $\theta$, with larger support than $F_\theta$ for all $\theta \in \Theta$, and (iii) a probabilistic classifier that discriminates samples from $F_\theta$ and $G$.
+In the typical LFI setting, we cannot directly evaluate the likelihood ratio $\text{LR}(\D; \Theta_0)$ or even the likelihood $\mathcal{L}(\D;\theta)$. \addEJS{In this work, we describe a version of LF2I that is based on odds estimation.} We assume that we have access to (i) a forward simulator $F_\theta$ to draw observable data, (ii) a reference distribution $G$ that does not depend on $\theta$, with larger support than $F_\theta$ for all $\theta \in \Theta$, and (iii) a probabilistic classifier to discriminates samples from $F_\theta$ and $G$.